-Meditation Script For Acceptance
+Acceptance Meditation Script

 We want to meditate on these things without reacting to them.
 To achieve that we will need to be relaxed.
-That’s why the first part of this script is all about relaxing.
+That’s why the first part of our script is all about relaxing.

 Thankfully it is very easy to relax in meditation.
 Simply sit comfortably and focus on your breath as it moves around your body.

 2:To accept the present moment, use this meditation script for being present.

-3: Meditation For Self-Acceptance: Visualize yourself in the way you don’t like (or doing the thing you wish you didn’t do).
+- Visualize yourself in the way you don’t like or doing the thing you wish you didn’t do, the thing you judge yourself for.
 Clearly see yourself in this way.

 - While doing this, recognise that the person is human and imperfect as the rest of us.
 Say the mantra, “[Name of person] is human and imperfect, and I am okay with that.”

-5: To feel acceptance from other people, visualize the times in your life when you most felt accepted.
+Visualize the times in your life when you most felt accepted.
 Now repeat the mantra, “I am loved and accepted.”

-This final stage of our acceptance-meditation script will leave you feeling wonderfully positive.
+This final stage of our acceptance-meditation will leave you feeling wonderfully positive.
 It’s the perfect way to finish our meditation.

 Visualize the times in your life when you felt completely accepted and loved.
 Truly bring these times to life in your mind; vividly imagine them.
 Now observe how you feel when you think about these things.
 Observe the feeling of love, compassion, and acceptance.
 This will leave you feeling elated.

 Acceptance is the ability to see things as they are without ignoring them, without emotional reactivity, and without judgment.
 For instance, if you fail to accept the fact that you are broke, what is happening in the mind is that you see yourself as broke, try to ignore it, feel negative about it, and judge it.

 In other words, acceptance is: The ability to see something as it is, to hold an accurate picture of reality in your mind, to remain calm while thinking about it, and to not judge.
-This is precisely what we did in our meditation session.
+This is precisely what we did in our meditation for acceptance.